-Our schools offer a combination of full-board, flexi-board or daytime learning for our students that can fit comfortably around your family lifestyle.
+Our independent secondary schools offer a combination of full-board, flexi-board or daytime learning for our students that can fit comfortably around your family lifestyle.
 You can find out more about what each school offers in terms of boarding opportunities and extra schooling sessions.

 Secondary school students who board full-time (7 nights a week) at their school are provided with a safe and comfortable environment where they can concentrate on their studies and grow as an individual.
 They experience their first taste of independence in a secure location, with resident staff on hand to support them at any time.
 They get plenty of time to socialise with their friends and can take full advantage of all the extra-curricular activities provided by the school.

 Flexi-boarding can be a great solution for students who want to divide their time between their school and their home.
 They will be allocated a living space that they can make their own while they’re residing at the school, but still get to spend lots of time at home with the family.
 Flexi-boarding is different at each school.
 Some schools offer a weekly boarding option with students returning home at the weekends, or the opportunity to board between 2 and 4 nights of the school week.

 Day students arrive at the school in the morning in time for their lessons and return home at the end of the day.
 They’re still able to stay on after official school hours have ended to attend after-school clubs and enjoy additional study and social with their friends, but reside full-time in the family home.
 Lots of our schools offer options for sleepovers so that day students can spend a few nights of the term with their friends.
 Visit the school’s website or contact them directly to find out more about flexible boarding and sleepover allowances.